 Data Upload Options

-You have two options for providing data:
+You have two options for providing data:- Wordpress integration

 - Upload via API